 The structure of the bridge itself is owned by the highway authority - normally Highways England - while any building attached to it is maintained by the service station operator.

 - Dual-site services (the type where you'd expect to find a bridge, but not all of them have one)

 Benefits of Bridges

 Bridges are mainly provided for the benefit of the operator.
 They allow staff and stock to be easily moved from one side to the other.

 In the early days, it was common to close the facilities on one side and ask customers to cross the bridge to the other.
-When the motorways were quieter, the government encouraged service stations to save money by only building on one side.
+As the motorways were quieter, the government even encouraged service stations to save money by only building on one side.
 These days we tend to find that the basic facilities are provided on both sides, but a different line-up of brand names may be provided on each side and both advertised all around.